metafo/EconomistEspresso/EspressoNotes.md

 #### Fact of the day:

 **30m**, roughly the number of lives lost in interstate wars in the last 200 years.
-Read the full story.

 #### A superficial rebound for America’s economy